How Do You Keep Your Kids Safe Online?

 Cybercrime is the fastest growing type of crime in America [*].
 Young people are especially vulnerable to online risks — such as cyberbullying, scams, and predators.

-In this guide, we’ll explain how you can help keep your children safe online through education, security tools, and household rules.
+In this guide, we’ll explain how you can help keep your children safe online through education, digital security, parental control software, and household rules.

 Your kids use the internet for all aspects of their lives — from studying and connecting with friends to playing online games, to watching shows and movies.
 It’s estimated that 95% of American teens have smartphones, and 45% of teens are constantly online [*].

-But the more time they spend online, the more likely they are to run into scammers, inappropriate content, and other risks.
+But the more time they spend online, the more likely they are to run into risks, such as:

 - Child identity theft.
 Cybercriminals trick kids into giving up personal information, such as Social Security numbers (SSNs).
-Because children don’t yet have credit reports or financial histories, kids’ identities are valuable “blank slates” for identity thieves.
 Once they have your child’s information, they can commit child identity theft and take out credit cards or loans in your child’s name.